-Philadelphia’s beloved St. Katharine Drexel has just celebrated the first anniversary in her new shrine just off the Ben Franklin Parkway.
+Philadelphia’s beloved St. Katharine Drexel has just celebrated her first anniversary in a new shrine just off the Ben Franklin Parkway.

 One year ago this August, the sacred remains of the Philadelphia heiress who became a missionary to oppressed Americans were relocated – or, in canon law terminology, “translated” – to the Cathedral Basilica of SS.
 Peter and Paul.

 The saint’s remains had previously been entombed in the chapel of St. Elizabeth Convent, the Bensalem motherhouse of the religious congregation founded by St. Katharine, the Sisters of the Blessed Sacrament.

 She established the order in 1891 to minister to the marginalized African American and Native American populations.
 She died in 1955 and was canonized in 2000.

 Due to a decline in vocations, the congregation opted to close St. Elizabeth Convent and list the property for sale.

 The current shrine, the construction of which was funded by the Connelly Foundation, is located along the left rear wall of the cathedral next to the Drexel family altar that the saint and her sisters erected in memory of their parents.